env0/env0-backstage-plugin/plugins/backstage-plugin-env0/README.md

 This custom scaffolder field, fetches all available env0 projects based on the permissions of the API key provided in the `app-config.yaml` and the selected template id if given.

-It do it by query the available projects for the api key, then filter by the projects that are assigned to that project.
+It do it by querying the available projects for the api key, then filters by the projects that are assigned to that template.

 If no template id is given, it will fetch all projects.